Enabling Social Applications via Decentralized Social Data Management: Introduction

-This paper presents Prometheus, a peer-to-peer (P2P) service that collects social information from multiple sources and exposes it via an API that implements social inferences which can enable a wide range of new socially-aware applications.
-This service collects social information from actual interactions between users within multiple environments \tc{and under multiple identities} (e.g., OSNs, email, mobile phones).
+This paper presents Prometheus, a peer-to-peer (P2P) service that collects social information from multiple sources and enables a wide range of new socially-aware applications to mine it via an API that implements social inferences.
+This service collects information from actual interactions between users within multiple environments and under multiple identities (e.g., OSNs, email, mobile phones).
 Thus, it maintains richer and more nuanced social information than current OSNs or social applications, which can lead to more accurate inferences of trust, interests, and context.
-Prometheus represents social information as a directed, weighted and labeled social multi-graph distributed on a P2P platform.
-Access to such aggregated social information is controlled by user-defined policies.
+Prometheus represents social information as a directed, weighted and labeled multi-graph distributed on a P2P platform.
+Access to such aggregated information is controlled by user-defined policies.

 The choice of a P2P architecture was motivated by two factors: user privacy and service availability.
-Two alternatives could be considered: a centralized service, and a decentralized service running on mobile phones. \tc{However, in a centralized service (as in current OSNs) there are no incentives or appropriate business models to store for free the wealth of aggregated social data proposed in this work, and at the same time allow users full control over their data.
+Two alternatives could be considered: a centralized service, and a decentralized service running on mobile phones.
+Companies such as Google and Facebook already perform centralized aggregation of user data from independent services.
+However, they have no incentives or appropriate business models to allow users full control over their data.
 Additionally, some OSNs institute particularly draconian policies concerning the ownership of user-contributed information and content.
-For example, users cannot easily delete their OSN-stored data (e.g., on Facebook) and they cannot export their social data to a competitive service in a transparent and easy way.
-Furthermore, users must trust their OSN provider for complying with privacy policies when exporting data to 3rd party applications, and not practicing Big Brother monitoring.
-In contrast, Prometheus gives users the final say on which peers in the system their private information is decrypted and used, and which applications and users are allowed to access it.}
+For example, users cannot delete their data from the Facebook servers and they cannot easily export their data to a competitive service.
+Furthermore, users must trust their OSN provider for complying with privacy policies related to sharing data with 3rd parties.
+However, the recent scandal of NSA's unauthorized snooping of millions of users' data from such companies~\cite{theguardian14nsa,washingtonpost13nsa} is yet another proof of Big Brother monitoring.
+In contrast, a decentralized service that gives users full control of how their private information is aggregated and accessed is desirable.

-An alternative architecture stores social information on users' mobile devices, as proposed in~\cite{mokhtar09middlewarepsn,pietilainen09mobiclique,sarigol10tuplespace,toninelli11yarta}.
-Although much of the social information is nowadays generated by mobile devices, they are inherently unsuitable for running a complex social service such as Prometheus due to resource constraints: the mobile devices may not be always online or synchronized to support non-local inferences; and computational resources, and more importantly energy, are likely to be scarce.